helensz98/Interactive-Lab-Hub/Lab 1/README.md

 <img src="https://github.com/helensz98/Interactive-Lab-Hub/blob/Spring2021/Lab%201/design.png"/>

 It is roughly the size of a watch.
-Pressing the upper right button turn on/off the band while pressing and holding check remaing battery.
+Pressing the upper right button turns on/off the band while pressing and holding checks remaining battery.
 The lower right button allows users to connect their band with earpiece for the voice output (by choice).

 ## Record